 What Is Guardianship?
 Pamphlet

-A guardian is an individual or institution (such as a nonprofit corporation or bank trust department) appointed by the court to care for an incapacitated person -- called a "ward" or for the ward's assets.
+A guardian is an individual or institution (such as a nonprofit corporation or bank trust department) appointed by the court to care for an incapacitated person — called a ‘ward’ — or for the ward’s assets.

 Any adult may file a petition with the court to determine another person’s incapacity, setting forth the factual information upon which they base their belief that the person is incapacitated.

 The court also appoints an attorney to represent the person alleged to be incapacitated; however, the alleged incapacitated person may substitute his or her own attorney for the attorney appointed by the court.
-If the majority of the examining committee concludes that the alleged incapacitated person is not incapacitated in any respect, the judge is required to dismiss the petition.
+If the majority of the examining committee members conclude that the alleged incapacitated person is not incapacitated in any respect, the judge is required to dismiss the petition.
 If the examining committee finds the person is unable to exercise certain rights, however, the court schedules a hearing to determine whether the person is totally or partially incapacitated.
-If a person is found to be incapacitated in any respect, a guardian is appointed at the end of the incapacity hearing unless there are lesser restrictive alternatives to guardianship which adequately address the person’s incapacity.
+If a person is found to be incapacitated in any respect, a guardian is appointed at the end of the incapacity hearing unless there are lesser restrictive alternatives to guardianship that adequately address the person’s incapacity.

 The court may not appoint a guardian in some circumstances in which a conflict of interest may occur.

-A guardian who is given authority over property of the ward is required to inventory the property, invest it prudently, use it for the ward's support, and account for it by filing detailed annual reports with the court.
+A guardian who is given authority over property of the ward is required to inventory the property, invest it prudently, use it for the ward’s support and account for it by filing detailed annual reports with the court.
 In addition, the guardian must obtain court approval for certain financial transactions.

 The guardian of the ward’s person may exercise those rights that have been removed from the ward and delegated to the guardian, such as providing medical, mental and personal care services and determining the place and kind of residential setting best suited for the ward.
 The guardian of the person must also present to the court every year a detailed plan for the ward’s care along with a physician’s report.

 Yes.
-A guardian must be represented by an attorney who will serve as "attorney of record."
+A guardian must be represented by an attorney who will serve as ‘attorney of record.’
 Guardians are usually required to furnish a bond (financial institutions and public guardians are not required to file a bond) and may be required to complete a court-approved training program.

 If a person creates an advance health care directive, a durable power of attorney or trust while competent, he or she may not require a guardian in the event of incapacity.

-A child's parents are the child's natural guardians and in general may act for the child.
+A child’s parents are the child’s natural guardians and in general may act for the child.
 In circumstances where the parents die or become incapacitated or if a child receives an inheritance or proceeds of a lawsuit or insurance policy exceeding $15,000, the court must appoint a guardian.
-Both parents or a surviving parent may make and file with the clerk of the court a written declaration naming a guardian of the child's person or property to serve if both parents die or become incapacitated.
-A guardian may also be designated in a will.
+Both parents or a surviving parent may make and file with the clerk of the court a written declaration naming a guardian of the child’s person or property to serve if both parents die or become incapacitated.
+A guardian also may be designated in a will.

-FOR MORE INFORMATION ABOUT GUARDIANSHIP:
+FOR MORE INFORMATION ABOUT GUARDIANSHIP

 The material in this pamphlet represents general legal advice.
 Since the law is continually changing, some provisions in this pamphlet may be out of date.
 It is always best to consult an attorney about your legal rights and responsibilities regarding your particular case.